WATCH TV

 It is the largest mosque in south-east Asia, built over five floors, and has space for over 120,000 worshippers.
 The vast courtyard, which surrounds it, is also packed with thousands of worshippers for Taraweeh prayers.

-If you fancy a halal-friendly holiday, register with HalalBooking and you can be in with a chance of winning £1,000 in Cash Points to spend on the website.
+If you want to have a chance of winning £150 off a halal-friendly holiday, tune in to the Big Ramadan Show on Wednesday 20th or Thursday 21st March or register with HalalBooking here and you could be in with a chance of winning one of three prizes of £150 each in Cash Points to spend on HalalBooking.com.

-On HalalBooking, you can use the halal filters to select what type of holiday you want for your family.
-It means you can search for hotels that have halal food, a no-alcohol environment, family-friendly entertainment and female-only beaches, pools and spas.
+HalalBooking has unique halal filters to select what type of holiday you want for your family.
+It means you can search for hotels that have halal food, a no-alcohol environment, secluded pools and women-only beaches, pools and spas.

 TOP STORIES